-The Institute for Veteran Cultural Studies is a privately held provider of continuing education (CE) and professional development courses for those in the helping professions that work with military members, veterans, and their respective families.
-Courses presented by the Institute are currently designed, researched, written, and taught by a returning veteran family dedicated to improving the quality of services provided to our men and women in and out of uniform.
+The Institute for Veteran Cultural Studies is a privately held, international provider of continuing education (CE) and professional development courses for those in the helping professions that work with military members, veterans, and their respective families.
+Courses presented by the Institute are currently designed, researched, written, and taught by not only veterans, but by highly qualified civilian mental health, organizational development, and psychology professionals dedicated to improving the quality of services provided to our men and women in and out of uniform.
 Our students include licensed professional counselors, marriage and family therapists, social workers, and those in human service support roles that desire a high-quality education in veteran cultural competency.
-We also conduct independent research on acculturation and the transition process from a multicultural perspective and publish our findings and opinions on matters concerning veteran and military family reintegration.
+We also intermittently conduct independent theoretical research on acculturation and the transition process from a multicultural perspective and publish our findings and opinions on matters concerning veteran and military family reintegration.
+Meet our team.

 Training Solutions for Mental Health and Social Service Professionals

 Our sociocultural training courses for mental health and social service professionals on military and veteran cultural topics are taught from an experiential viewpoint through an interdisciplinary approach.
-It is our hope that this educational endeavor will foster institutional change, allow participants to engage in critical thinking and scholarship in the veterans’ affairs arena, as well as provide a platform to challenge the existing systemic and cultural dysfunction surrounding the reintegration and acculturation of veterans and their families in the United States.
-We love to think outside the box, and our training programs are highly unique and like no other programs currently being offered anywhere in the country.
+It is our hope that this educational endeavor will foster institutional change, allow participants to engage in critical thinking and scholarship in the veterans’ affairs arena, as well as provide a platform to challenge the existing systemic and cultural dysfunction surrounding the reintegration and acculturation of veterans and their families in the United States, Canada, the United Kingdom, and abroad.
+We love to think outside the box, and our training programs are highly unique and like no other programs currently being offered anywhere.
 Grounded in historical and present day research, combined with an interdisciplinary and scholarly lens, and crafted through real-world experience in navigating post-military resources, our courses are as in-depth and real as it gets in the classroom.
+Read about it here.

 Setting Higher Standards for Training